Fernandez Hospital

+Photograph of the entrance of the hospital Fernandez Hospital, Hyderabad, Telangana,India.

 Fernandez Hospital is a private tertiary care hospital for obstretics in Hyderabad.
 Established in 1948 as a maternity clinic, it is now a hospital chain offering healthcare for women and children from six locations with approximately 9,000 births each year.

 The hospital was founded by Dr. Lourdes C Fernandez and Dr. Leslie J Fernandez.
 It is now under the care of their daughter Dr. Evita Fernandez since 1985.

 In 2024, Fernandez Hospital opened a children's eye clinic in at its Necklace Road clinic, in conjunction with LV Prasad Eye Institute (LVPEI).
 In 2025, it opened a specialty outpatient clinic at Boggulkunta in Hyderabad.